Codecademy/docs/content/powershell/concepts/variables/variables.md

 ---
 Title: 'Variables'
 Description: 'Variables are a way to store and manipulate data.
-There are multiple types including environment variables which can be created in a variety of ways.'
+There are multiple types of variables which can be created and used in a variety of ways.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'
   - 'Bash/Shell'
 Tags:
   - 'Data Types'
-  - 'Environment Variables'
   - 'Variables'
   - 'Variable Types'
 CatalogContent: